 John Lennon birthday tributes from Google and beyond

-Had he lived, tomorrow would have been 's 70th birthday, which is why Google is celebrating in advance with their customary doodle.
+Had he lived, tomorrow would have been John Lennon's 70th birthday, which is why Google is celebrating in advance with their customary doodle.
 The anniversary of Lennon's birth comes almost exactly two months before the 30th anniversary of the day when Mark David Chapman stepped forward on a New York sidewalk, shot five bullets from a .38 revolver and ended the musician's life.

 Last week, the Guardian and Observer writer Richard Williams reflected not only on what Lennon would have made of the world today, but what the world makes do with in his absence.
 "Next week, the troubled EMI Music will put on a happy face and issue not just remastered versions of eight existing Lennon solo albums, but a bunch of new compilations and boxes, squeezing yet more blood from the carcass of the group whose phenomenal success brought it the prosperity that has subsequently been frittered away."
 Ouch.